Tx0actical/Epsilon/README.md

-# Probabilistic Optimization of System Wide Performance Characteristics in WindowsOS using PowerShell.
+# Stochastic Optimization of System Wide Performance Characteristics in WindowsOS using PowerShell.

 ## Overview